henrikingo/dsi/docs/dsisocket.md

 TODO
 ----

 Currently DSI doesn't support executing a command on only a single host.
-This will be added in subsequent commits.
+So you can execute bash 'on_mongod' or 'on_mongos' but not on, say, 'on_mongod_1' or 'on_host_15'.